ECB to take aim at strong euro with hints of more stimulus

 TRICKS

 All this leaves ECB President Christine Lagarde with a complicated communications exercise.
-She cannot target the exchange rate but also can't just ignore the euro's rapid rise.
+She cannot target the exchange rate but also cannot just ignore the euro's rapid rise.

-So her aim will be to talk down the currency with hints of more policy action, all without pre-committing.
+"Ms. Lagarde will need to walk a tightrope, probably hinting that the ECB is monitoring the implications of euro appreciation for price stability, and that all tools can be adjusted as needed to meet the inflation mandate," UniCredit said in a note.

+"That said, we doubt that her rhetoric will be sufficiently bold to trigger a trend reversal in the euro."

-Guiding the currency is risky, however, and four ECB board members, including Lagarde and chief economist Philip Lane will speak in the 24 hours after the meeting, suggesting that the ECB is preparing to fine-tune its message if markets react poorly.
+Guiding the currency is always risky, however, and four ECB board members, including Lagarde and chief economist Philip Lane are lined up to speak in the 24 hours after the meeting, suggesting that the ECB is preparing to fine-tune its message if markets react poorly.

 "We argue that the ECB lacks effective options to respond to the euro's appreciation," BNP Paribas said in a note to clients.
 "Instead, verbal pushback on the exchange rate is likely to continue, coupled with a more balanced, but overall still cautious tone on the economy."